Lautenschlager-id/transfromage/docs/Client.md

 >| topicId | `int` | ✔ | The id of the topic to be opened. |
 >
 >Opens a Café topic.<br>
->You may use this method to reload the topic (refresh).
+>You may use this method to reload (or refresh) the topic.
 >
 ---
 >### client:playEmote ( emote, flag )